Gaining the Winning Edge

 Commitment and hard work

 Strong players criticize themselves, not their teammates.
 Everyone has room for improvement no matter the level of play and talking about someone else's shortcomings never helps improve your game.
-Take an interest in your squad and friendships will grow along with the success of the team.
+Take an interest in your squad, and friendships will grow along with the team's success.
 Remember, there is no "I" in "team".
 It takes five players working together to become successful.

 Play hard!
 But never take yourself so seriously that you forget to smell the roses.
 Enjoy the game; many lessons about life are taught from your hardwood adventures.
 Take what it has to give you and apply it to what life throws your way.
 Remember, we cannot always control what goes on outside, but we can control what goes on inside.
 Be mentally tough.
 Never let what happens during a contest take you out of your game.
 Concentrate on what is essential, experience, learn, be the best you can, and the best will come back to you.
 Champions are made, never born.
 An ability can get you to the top, but it takes character to keep you there.